-Proposals may be submitted at any time and if there is sufficient time for review, scoring, and ranking will be considered at the next ESC meeting.
-Areas will be notified of upcoming ESC meetings so they have sufficient lead time to prepare and submit proposals to be considered at the upcoming meeting.
+PSD's/PJD's may be submitted at any time and if there is sufficient time for review, scoring, and ranking they will be considered at the next ESC meeting.
+Areas will be notified of upcoming ESC meetings so they have sufficient lead time to prepare and submit PSD's/PJD's to be considered at the upcoming meeting.